 Why Have You Included an Option for Milled Flax Seeds?

 You can omit the milled (finely ground) seeds and substitute equal amounts of gluten free flour if you don’t have them.
-However, I use them when I have them as they are a great way of getting some extra protein in the pancakes.
-And often included added vitamins for a bit of a nutrient boost.
+However, I would recommend including them for an optimal texture.
+They are also a great way of getting some extra protein in the pancakes and for a bit of a nutrient and fibre boost.

 Gluten Free Banana Pancakes Recipe